MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="prev_permutation"></a> `prev_permutation`

-Reorders the elements in a range so that the original ordering is replaced by the lexicographically previous greater permutation if it exists, where the sense of previous may be specified with a binary predicate.
+Reorders the elements in a range so that the original ordering is replaced by the lexicographically previous greater permutation if it exists.
+A binary predicate may specify the sense of lexicographically previous.

 ```cpp
 template<class BidirectionalIterator>